-LEAVE OF ABSENCE (LOA)
+3. LEAVE OF ABSENCE (LOA)

-This policy provides the basis for a defined interruption in a student's program of study and the terms of his or her return.
-Any LOA that does not qualify as an Approved LOA will be treated for Title IV purposes as a withdrawal requiring that the institution perform a Return of Funds calculation.
+This policy provides the basis for a defined interruption in a student's program of study and the terms of his/her return.
+Any LOA that does not qualify as an Approved LOA may be treated for Title IV purposes as a withdrawal requiring that the institution perform a Return of Funds calculation.

+3.1.
 Approved Leave of Absence

-In order for an LOA to qualify as an approved LOA the following requirements must be met.
+In order for an LOA to qualify as an approved LOA the following requirements must be met:

 - 1. The request for LOA must be made in writing and include the valid, documented reason for the request. - 2.
 The student must indicate a reasonable expectation of returning to attendance. - 3.
-The institution may not assess the student any additional charges for the student's completion of the prior term's course material upon his or her return. - 4.
+The institution may not assess the student any additional charges for the student's completion of the prior term's course material upon his/her return. - 4.
 The LOA together with any additional leaves of absence must not exceed a total of 180 days in any 12-month period. - 5.
+An LOA will not be approved for students in their first semester. - 6.
 A student shall resume attendance at the same point in the academic program that he or she began the LOA.
-If the student returns earlier, the period of the approved LOA does not terminate until the point in the semester that he or she began the LOA. - 6.
-The institution must explain to the student the effect that non return will have on the student's repayment terms for all Title IV disbursements.
+If the student returns earlier, the period of the approved LOA does not terminate until the point in the semester that he or she began the LOA. - 7.
+The institution must explain to the student the effect that a non-return may have on the student's repayment terms for all Title IV disbursements.